Anthony McIntyre (right) outside his cellblock with Pat Livingstone in 1992

 What do you hope happens in Northern Ireland?
 Are you still a republican?

-To me, republicanism is over, but can I see a future for republicans if they behave in a rational manner and pursue justice and politics.
+To me, republicanism is over.
+But can I see a future for republicans if they behave in a rational manner and pursue justice and politics.
 Unfortunately, there are still people who think that political violence is the way forward, but for me it's an absolute waste.

-Okay.
-Thanks for speaking, Anthony.
+Thanks for speaking with me, Anthony.